Takutea: History

 Takutea has never been permanently inhabited.
 It was originally called Areuna, but was renamed Taka-ku-tea ("my white ku") by the explorer Mariri after he caught a white ku (squirrelfish) there.
 The island was also known as Enua-iti ("Small Island").

 Takutea was visited by the people of Atiu, who collected seabirds and coconuts there and regarded it as tribal land.
 When Captain James Cook sighted the island on 4 April 1777, and some crew members went ashore, they found some huts, but no evidence of a permanent settlement.
 Commander Nicolls of H.M.S “Cormorant” declared the island to be under British protection in June 1889.
 In 1902 it was gifted to Edward VII of Britain by Ngamaru Rongotini Ariki, but this was overturned in 1938 as Rongotini had no right to give it away.
-In 1905 60% of the island was cleared and planted in coconut palms for copra production, and the plantation was maintained by visiting workers from Atiu.
+In 1905, 60% of the island was cleared and planted with coconut palms for copra production, and the plantation was maintained by visiting workers from Atiu.
 In 1950 the Land Court of the Cook Islands appointed three ariki and four mataiapo as trustees, to hold it on behalf of the people of Atiu.

 Visits to the island declined after 1963, when laws were passed limiting inter-island voyages on traditional craft.
-It has since been managed as a wildlife sanctuary.
+Takutea has since been managed as a wildlife sanctuary.

-In 2004 a television episode of Survivorman (Les Stroud) was filmed on Takutea Island.
+In 2007, a television episode of Survivorman (Les Stroud) was filmed on Takutea Island.